 In the fall of 1999, the Town will be installing a watermain across USH 41 just east of CTH A to serve the area north of USH 41 and will install a sanitary sewer along Gillett Street to serve the same area.
-Exhibit A-6 also shown the proposed collector roads to serve this area.

-Along the south side of USH 41 single family residences abut USH 41 right-of-way on both sides of CTH "A".
-The backs of the homes are located approximately 120 to 180 feet from USH 41 traffic.
+Along the south side of USH 41 single family residences abut the USH 41 right-of-way on both sides of CTH A. The backs of the homes are located approximately 120 to 180 feet from USH 41 traffic.
 Using computer modeling, the noise impacts on the residences are classified as severe even with todays traffic volumes.